Factsheets

 Obesity and weight issues

 Keeping pets healthy and trim is important.
 Carrying extra weight can make your pet more prone to weight-related health issues such as heart disease, diabetes and arthritis, and can shorten their life and curb their activity.
-For best advice, come along to one of our free 1-to-1 veterinary nurse weight clinics where we’ll help you set up a safe, effective weight loss programme and support you on your pet’s journey to reach and maintain their optimum weight.
+For best advice, come along to one of our 1-to-1 veterinary nurse weight clinics where we’ll help you set up a safe, effective weight loss programme and support you on your pet’s journey to reach and maintain their optimum weight.
 Click to read more about pet obesity in general or more specifically about cat obesity or rabbit obesity.
 Listen below to hear our senior vet Hamish talking about pet obesity and top tips for keeping pets trim, as featured on Signal 107fm as part of our 2015 National Pet Month initiative to support pet owners:

 Parasites